ega-forever/mokka/examples/browser/cluster/README.md

 That's all, now you can easily boot your own distributed system in browser.
 All source code can be found under ``examples/browser/cluster``.
+In case, you are going to run the demo from mokka's repo, then first run: ```npm run build_dist``` for generating mokka dist folder.